Darklg/FrontEndUtilities/README.md

 ## Tools

+### Convert Fonts

+- `frontendutilities convert-fonts`

+Convert TTF fonts in an assets/fonts/raw dir to WOFF and WOFF2 formats.

+### Fix Icons

+- `frontendutilities fix-icons`

+Transform SVG files using strokes to use fills instead.

 ### Order Fonts

 - `frontendutilities order-fonts`

 Move fonts from an assets/fonts/raw dir and create correct directories & cssc-font-face rules.

-### Fix Icons

-- `frontendutilities fix-icons`

-Transform SVG files using strokes to use fills instead.